 Four to five months

-Make sure not to force-feed Baby, or encourage her to eat past her hunger.
-Follow her lead, and know that it’s normal for her to vary her formula intake at each feeding.
+Make sure not to force-feed Baby, or encourage him to eat past his hunger.
+Follow his lead, and know that it’s normal for him to vary his formula intake at each feeding.

 - Frequency of feeding: 6-7 feedings over 24 hours